zzamboni/zzamboni.org/content/post/2017-12-17-my-emacs-configuration-with-commentary.md

    `(org-document-title ((t (,@headline ,@variable-tuple :height 2.0 :underline nil))))))
 ```

-I am experimenting with using proportional fonts in org-mode for the text, while keeping fixed-width fonts for blocks, so that source code, tables, etc. are shown correctly.
-I am currently playing with these settings, which include:
+I use proportional fonts in org-mode for the text, while keeping fixed-width fonts for blocks, so that source code, tables, etc. are shown correctly.
+These settings include:

--   Setting up `visual-line-mode` and making all my paragraphs one single line, so that the lines wrap around nicely in the window according to their proportional-font size, instead of at a fixed character count, which does not work so nicely when characters have varying widths.
 -   Setting up the `variable-pitch` face (I only learned of its existence now while figuring this out) to the proportional font I like to use.
 I'm currently using [Source Sans Pro](https://en.wikipedia.org/wiki/Source_Sans_Pro).
 Another favorite is [Avenir Next](https://en.wikipedia.org/wiki/Avenir_(typeface)).

     ```emacs-lisp
-    (custom-theme-set-faces
-     'user
-     '(variable-pitch ((t (:family "Source Sans Pro" :height 180 :weight light)))))
+    (variable-pitch ((t (:family "Source Sans Pro" :height 180 :weight light))))
     ```
 -   Setting up the `fixed-pitch` face to be the same as my usual `default` face.
 My current one is [Inconsolata](https://en.wikipedia.org/wiki/Inconsolata).

     ```emacs-lisp
-    (custom-theme-set-faces
-     'user
-     '(fixed-pitch ((t (:family "Inconsolata")))))
+    (fixed-pitch ((t (:family "Inconsolata"))))
     ```
 -   Configuring the corresponding `org-mode` faces for blocks, verbatim code, and maybe a couple of other things.
 As these change more frequently, I do them directly from the `customize-face` interface, you can see their current settings in the [Customized variables](#customized-variables) section.
--   Setting up a hook that automatically enables `visual-line-mode` and `variable-pitch-mode` when entering org-mode.
+-   Setting up `visual-line-mode` and making all my paragraphs one single line, so that the lines wrap around nicely in the window according to their proportional-font size, instead of at a fixed character count, which does not work so nicely when characters have varying widths.
+I set up a hook that automatically enables `visual-line-mode` and `variable-pitch-mode` when entering org-mode.

     ```emacs-lisp
-    (add-hook 'org-mode-hook 'visual-line-mode)
-    (add-hook 'org-mode-hook 'variable-pitch-mode)
+    (org-mode . visual-line-mode)
+    (org-mode . variable-pitch-mode)
     ```

     These two modes produce modeline indicators, which I disable using `diminish`.